 Reflect sunlight from your windshield

-That’s only a mild improvement in air temperature, but their real advantage lies in their ability to shade your dashboard: The FSEC found that sun shades cooled the steering wheel and other surfaces by a whopping 40° to 50°F, allowing drivers to touch them without burning their hands.
+That’s only a mild improvement in air temperature, but their real advantage lies in their ability to shade your dashboard: The FSEC found that sun shades cooled the steering wheel and other surfaces by a whopping 40 to 50 degrees, allowing drivers to touch them without burning their hands.

 Still, the windshield is just one of the entry points for sunlight.
 If you can get shades for your windows too, all the better, although removing shades from all your windows can be a bit of a hassle.

 As a more convenient alternative, if you’re willing to spend more, a good ceramic window tint will also cut down on incoming light.
 It may run you a few hundred bucks, but if you live in a perpetually sunny area, the investment may be worth it.

 If you find sun shades too expensive or annoying to wrangle, you can at least keep your seat, dashboard, and steering wheel from getting searing by keeping a beach towel or other cover in your car.
 Just drape it on the seat or dashboard when you exit to shield them from the sun.
 The air in the car will still get hot, but you’ll at least be able to sit down without burning your hands and legs.

 If you want something a bit more elegant, cloth seat covers can protect your bare legs from sizzling leather seats.

 Even if you forget a cover, you can try this trick to protect your steering wheel: When you park, turn the wheel so its top faces away from the direct sunlight coming through the windows.
 That way, you’ll have a relatively cool spot to grab when you return to the vehicle.